neother/wsapp/README.md

 In the futures page - Auto button will enable the automatic trade base on your stragegy

 ![Alt text](image.png)
-In the Dashboard page - you can do backtest for your stragegy to test if it works
+In the Dashboard page - you can do backtest with your stragegy to see if you make some consistent profit :)

 ![Alt text](image-1.png)